Richard Bogren, Gill, Daniel J. | 5/30/2011 11:39:43 PM

 By Dan Gill

-Shade trees often are the things people plant first in new landscapes As time goes on, however, sun-loving lawn grasses and shade trees don’t go together particularly well.
+Often, the things people plant first in new landscapes are the lawn and shade trees.
+As time goes on, however, sun-loving lawn grasses and shade trees don’t go together particularly well.

 St. Augustine is considered the most shade-tolerant grass for our area and should be tried if shade is an issue.
-Understand that the word tolerance does not mean that this grass thrives in the shade.
-All of our lawn grasses prefer full sun.
-It’s just that St. Augustine will do well with some shade during the day.
+Understand that the word tolerance does not mean this grass thrives in the shade.
+All of our lawn grasses prefer full sun; it’s just that St. Augustine will do well with some shade during the day.

-Rye grasses and fescues will grow quite well in shady areas during our cool season, but they must be replanted every fall, since the heat kills them by about May each year.
-That means during the summer areas where these cool-season grasses were growing are bare.
+Ryegrasses and fescues will grow quite well in shady areas during our cool season, but they must be replanted every fall as the heat kills them in May.
+During summer, areas where these cool-season grasses were growing are bare.

-If you need to bring in extra soil to create the bed, use as little as possible – preferably no more than 2 inches to 4 inches.
-At any rate, do not pile several inches of soil up around the base of the trunk of the tree, becauses this can lead to decay.
-Also, if you intend to fill over an area which will cover a large part of the tree’s root system, do not apply more than 2 inches of fill.
+If you need to bring in extra soil to create the bed, choose a garden soil mix high in organic matter and spread no more than about 4 inches deep.
+Don’t pile several inches of soil up around the base of the trunk of the tree because this can lead to decay.
+If you intend to fill an area which will cover a large part of the tree’s root system, do not apply more than 2 inches of fill.

 The simplest solution is to plant the area entirely with a low-growing ground cover.
-I think the three best ground covers for large areas are monkey grass (Ophiopogon japonicus), creeping lily turf (Liriope spicata) and Asian jasmine (Trachelospermum asiaticum).
-These ground covers are reliable, easy to grow and relatively fast spreading.
+I think that the three best ground covers for covering large areas are monkey grass (Ophiopogon japonicus), creeping lily turf (Liriope spicata) and Asian jasmine (Trachelospermum asiaticum).
+These ground covers are reliable, easy to grow and relatively fast-spreading.

-There also are many other plants that thrive in partially shaded to shady conditions.
+Many other plants thrive in partially shaded to shady conditions.

 For colorful bedding plants, try impatiens, wax begonias, caladiums and torenias.